zygim4ntas/noise-reduction-tool/README.md

 **Problem:** Lots of "cannot connect" errors before the app starts

-**Solution:** These are **normal**!
+**Solution:** These are **normal**.
 PortAudio tries multiple audio backends (ALSA, JACK, OSS) before finding PipeWire.
 You can safely ignore these messages.
 The app will work if you see "Audio stream started successfully!"

 ### No Audio Devices Found